exploring self-realization, sacred personhood, and full humanity

 On the day of Pentecost, after the “miracle” of the tongues of fire, the apostle Peter quoted this verse (see Acts 2:16) from Joel as explanation for what had happened to his friends earlier that morning concerning the display of fire.

-The Pentecost "tongues" of fire sounds very much like the kaliedescopic light-display, orchestrated by Spirit Beings on the other side, and witnessed time-and-again by the participants of the Scole Experiments, concerning which my friend, James Webster, was in attendance many times.
+The Pentecost "tongues" of fire sounds very much like the kaliedescopic light-display, orchestrated by Spirit Beings and witnessed by the participants of the Scole Experiments, concerning which my friend, James Webster, was in attendance many times.

-And do you think that “speaking in tongues,” that is, foreign languages, is something new and solely a “Christian” symbol?
-It is not.
+Further, “speaking in tongues,” that is, foreign languages, is not something new, not solely a Christian symbol.
 I met a little girl in north Minneapolis named Norijah who, as reported by her mother, suddenly and inexplicably began speaking in Arabic to the 7-11 storekeeper.
-(Editor's note: "speaking in tongues" is not speaking gibberish as some would have it.
-Check the context of Acts 2.
-There were many visitors from foreign lands, with all sorts of foreign languages, in Jerusalem for the Pentecost feast day, and these itinerants suddenly heard a message in their own home-language!)

-These abilities are all around us, if we want to find them.
-We have been brainwashed and propagandized by Big Religion concerning the reality of the “gifts of the spirit,” that is, common and every-day manifestations of higher consciousness and psychic phenomena.
-Big Religion struts its fake-authority because they want you to believe that God works only through ecclesiastical top-dog higher-ups, and that you, poor pleb that you are, must learn to be content with whatever crumbs the elites grant to you.
-This is more patent rubbish and warmed-over cultism.
+These abilities are around us, if we want to find them.
+We have been propagandized by Big Religion concerning the reality of the “gifts of the spirit,” that is, common and every-day manifestations of higher consciousness and psychic phenomena.
+Big Religion struts its fake-authority because it wants you to believe that God works only through ecclesiastical higher-ups, and that you, poor pleb that you are, must learn to be content with whatever crumbs the elites grant.
+This is more cultism.

-Few understand, or would be willing to admit, that all of the “miracles” performed by Jesus have been duplicated by those with well-honed psychic talents in our world.
-Jesus was a highly developed man with extraordinary psychic powers -- and the message of his life is that, eventually, we can do and become all that he did and was and is today.
-After all, he was the one who said, "greater works than these will you do when I am gone."
-But you won't hear this emphasized in the churches, will you.
+Few understand that all of the “miracles” performed by Jesus have been duplicated by those with well-honed psychic talents in our world.
+Jesus was a highly developed man with extraordinary psychic powers -- and the message of his life is that, eventually, we can do and become all that he demonstrated.
+He was the one who said, "greater works than these will you do when I am gone."

 there are many technical difficulties to overcome, on our side and the spirit side, in order to receive messages